madelinebriere/docker-tutorial/README.md

 	docker run -d -p 80:80 webapp-image:v1

+Now follow the relevant instructions to view the static webpage:
-If you visit the page localhost:80 in your local browser, you should now see the static webpage!
+* Mac/Linux: Visit the page `localhost:80` in your local browser.
+* Windows: Run the command `docker-machine ip`and visit `<ip>:80` in your local browser.

 If you do not see anything, try reading the next section and using the `1_docker_reset.sh` script to reset and run everything.

 ### Making Changes
 Try following the instructions listed on the static webpage.
 Once you have made these changes in the `1-static-webapp` folder, run `docker ps -a` and find the docker container with the status 'Up.'
 Run the following commands to get a fresh start by stopping and removing the old docker container: